You spend the lead up to your big interview researching and prepping, then the big moment comes and goes in what can feel like a bit of a blur!

 It’s easy to forget that an interview is a two-way process.
 If an interviewer thinks you could be the one, they’ll want to make sure that you feel the same way!

-If they’re telling you what they love about their role, or what is great about the company, this can mean they want to make sure you feel positive about working for them.
+If they’re telling you what they love about their role, or what is great about the company, this could mean that they want to make sure you feel positive about working for them and would accept the job if offered.

 5. THEY ASK WHEN YOU CAN START

 Checking your availability to start or to attend the next stage can be a cue that things have gone very well!
-Of course, sometimes this is part of a standard interview routine so it can very much depend on how it was asked too.
+Of course, sometimes this is part of a standard interview routine so it can very much depend on how it was asked.

 Just remember, these pointers are just a guide.
 If these things didn't happen, it doesn't necessarily mean it'll be bad news.
 Every interview is a learning opportunity and a chance to practice your skills.
 If it leads to a job offer, then great!
 But if it doesn't, then stay positive and always ask for constructive feedback.